GiacomoPope/dilithium-py/README.md

 The file [`modules.py`](modules.py) contains the classes `Module` and `Matrix`.
 A module is a generalisation of a vector space, where the field of scalars is replaced with a ring.
-In the case of Kyber, we need the module with the ring $R_q$ as described above.
+In the case of Dilithium, we need the module with the ring $R_q$ as described above.

-`Matrix` allows elements of the module to be of size $m \times n$ but for Kyber, we only need vectors of length $k$ and square matricies of size $k \times k$.
+`Matrix` allows elements of the module to be of size $m \times n$ For Dilithium, we need vectors of length $k$ and $l$ and a matrix of size $l \times k$.

 As an example of the operations we can perform with out `Module` lets revisit the ring from the previous example: